Suicide

 • Argue or reason.

 Losing someone to suicide is different than losing someone to other causes of death.
-When someone dies by suicide, those left behind often feel guilt, anger, and other feelings such as depression or confusion about why the person wanted to die.
+When someone dies by suicide, those left behind often experience feelings of guilt, anger, depression, and confusion.

 Many factors can lead to suicidal thoughts or attempts.
 These include but are not limited to: